Evo-Forge/Essence/components/essence-list/README.md

-# Essence List - List & ListItem components
+# Essence List - List component

 #### Option:
 - type: string from the list `navigation` or `big-icon`